 Breaking down the quadrants:

-- Strong decoding and strong language comprehension– children with this profile still need to be taught how to read, but their literacy skills should develop typically, with relative ease.
+- Stronger decoding and stronger language comprehension– these children still need to be taught how to read, but their literacy skills should develop typically, with relative ease.
+They are advantaged when early reading instruction is approached systematically, but even if instruction is not totally systematic, they will still be able to learn to read well.

-- Strong decoding and weak language comprehension– difficulty with language comprehension typically indicates a Language Disorder, which may or may not accompany other areas of difficulty.
+- Stronger decoding and weaker language comprehension– difficulty with language comprehension can indicate a language disorder.
 Some people with average (or better) non-verbal skills have difficulty with oral language; when difficulties are more or less specific to language, it is called Developmental Language Disorder (DLD).
-This causes arguably a subtler type of reading problem where a person may be able to figure out the words on the page, but have trouble getting at their meaning.
+This can lead to a subtler type of reading problem where a person may be able to figure out the words on the page, but have trouble getting at their meaning.
+Children with this profile can become strong readers, as long as they have some help to develop their language skills further.
+For example, a good approach to vocabulary development, and help mapping/organizing ideas in more complex texts.

 It really does make sense.